• 1.jpg

 Why do ziplines need geological testing?

-Heavy steel cables pulling against tall towers create thousands of pounds of continuous leverage against the earth.
-Deep geological testing verifies the soil bearing capacity can handle these extreme dynamic loads without shifting.
-For high-throughput thrill adventures, stable foundations are absolutely critical.
+Steel cables create thousands of pounds of leverage.
+Deep testing verifies soil bearing capacity to handle extreme dynamic loads without shifting foundations.

 How do you calculate the glide slope for a zipline?